 - A CIO is simple and cheap to set up using the model constitution as published by the Charity Commission.

 - The CIO accounting regime is less onerous than that applicable to companies under the Companies Act.

 Considerations when converting to a CIO

-- It should be noted that the process of re-structuring takes a few months to complete, not least because the CIO registration takes around 40 working days (ie. 2 months) to be approved and the transfer of the Charity’s operational assets cannot be effected until 60 days (ie. a further 2 months) after the relevant registration resolution is filed with the Charity Commission.
+- It should be noted that the process of re-structuring takes a few months to complete, not least because the CIO registration takes around 40 working days (ie. 2 months) to be approved and the transfer of Charity’s operational assets cannot be effected until 60 days (ie. a further 2 months) after the relevant registration resolution is filed with the Charity Commission.

-- The trustees should bear in mind that in incorporating, the Charity’s assets would be transferred to a new entity and so there will be administration tasks to complete (see below) which will take time and may result in legal costs.
+- The trustees should bear in mind that in incorporating, Charity’s assets would be transferred to a new entity and so there will be administration tasks to complete (see below) which will take time and may result in legal costs.

 - In addition, there will be increased ongoing registration and regulation requirements, albeit this is not generally considered to be too onerous.

 - It is also worth noting that none of the employees of a charity can be appointed as charity trustees whilst they receive remuneration from the charity.